scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

   within IDEA) where it can find the Scala compiler.
 The Scala compiler comes as part of the Typesafe stack which we already installed, and resides in a Java archive file called `scala-compiler.jar`.
-* We now need to create a kind of Òlibrary bundleÓ containing both the Scala compiler and the Scala library, which weÕll then tell the plug-in to use when it wants to compile our code.
+* We now need to create a kind of ï¿½library bundleï¿½ containing both the Scala compiler and the Scala library, which weï¿½ll then tell the plug-in to use when it wants to compile our code.
 * In the main menu, select **File** > **Project Structure...**
 * In list at upper left, select **Global Libraries**
-* We want to add an entry called Òscala-compilerÓ to the list of Òlibrary packagesÓ in the center.
+* We want to add an entry called ï¿½scala-compilerï¿½ to the list of ï¿½library packagesï¿½ in the center.
 To do that, we...
-* Click on the Ô+Õ icon above the list in the center
+* Click on the ï¿½+ï¿½ icon above the list in the center
 * In the **Select Library Files** dialog that appears...
 * Browse for and select the following libraries on disk:
     * /Applications/typesafe-stack/lib/scala-compiler.jar
     * /Applications/typesafe-stack/lib/scala-library.jar
 * this will add an entry "scala-compiler" to the global library list
-* We can now configure the IDEA Scala plug-in to use this Òlibrary packageÓ in order to access the compiler and to compile our Scala code.
+* We can now configure the IDEA Scala plug-in to use this ï¿½library packageï¿½ in order to access the compiler and to compile our Scala code.